tomschweers/react-boilerplate/README.md

 Originally cloned from https://github.com/facebook/create-react-app

 This is the starting point for my own website.
 I wanted to keep it as simple as possible for future uses.
-Feel free to clone/download and star if you find it useful!
+Feel free to clone/download and star if you find it useful.
 This is also great for sandboxing components.

 ## Dependencies
 I have installed https://www.npmjs.com/package/depcheck.
 It is very useful when sandboxing because I often will install a bunch of packages to play around with and then end up forgetting to remove them.
 Just run: